Node and layer eigenvector centralities for multiplex networks: Numerical experiments

 We want to stress once again that our iteration is able to return two centrality vectors: one for the importance of nodes and one for the importance of layers, while the other measures can only be computed for the nodes.

 Our model requires the selection of two positive scalars $\alpha$ and $\beta$ such that $2/\beta<(\alpha -1)$.
 Concerning the parameter $\beta$, a good choice could be to select it equal to $2$, since in the definition of $\tvec$ the importance of the layers is related to a quadratic polynomial of the node centralities.
 Therefore, in all our tests, we will use $\beta = 2$.
 Since there is no inferred way of selecting $\alpha>2$, we select it to be $\alpha = 2.1$ and we will study, later in this section, how the rankings change when we let its value vary.
-For the sake of completeness we point out that we performed experiments in the case where $\alpha=2$ and $\beta$ varies.
-The results shown here are aligned with those observed in that situation.
+For the sake of completeness, we remark that we performed a similar experiment where we kept the value of $\alpha = 2 $ fixed while letting that of $\beta$ vary.
+We decided not to include the results here since they aligned with those obtained for fixed $\beta$ and varying~$\alpha$.

 The sequence $\{(\xvec^{(k)},\tvec^{(k)})\}_k$ defined in Theorem~\ref{thm:main_undirected} and used for the computation of the $f$-eigenvector centrality is an adaptation of the power method to handle $3^{\rm rd}$-order tensors.
-The normalization step in the $1$-norm is thus performed in order to avoid overflow and underflow in the computations.
+A normalization step is thus performed in order to avoid overflow and underflow in the computations.
 The stopping criterion for our algorithm will be the relative difference between two subsequent iterations.
 The algorithm stops when both the $f$-eigenvector centrality vectors have reached the desired level of accuracy.
 In more detail, our algorithm stops when

 In the tests we used ${\rm tol} = 10^{-6}$ and the Euclidean norm $\|\xvec\|_2 = \sqrt{\sum_i x_i^2}$, since numerical tests not displayed here showed that smaller values of the tolerance and different vector norms returned the same rankings.
 Recall that we are not interested in the actual value of the centrality of each node and layer, but rather in determining the ranking position of each one of them.